-If this happens frequently you may want to make sure your anxious pup is sleeping in an environment that will keep him feeling safe such as a crate.
+If this happens frequently, you may want to make sure your anxious pup is sleeping in an environment that will calm your dog and keep him feeling safe such as a crate.

 What Do I Do If My Dog is Having a Panic Attack?

-If you feel helpless when your dog suffers a panic attack, you are not alone.
+If you feel helpless when your furry friend suffers a canine panic attack, you are not alone.
 Many owners feel this way when their dog may suddenly become anxious and upset for no apparent reason.

-Your canine companion’s safety is the most important thing to consider during an anxiety attack.
-If your dog begins running around full speed or moving quickly in any direction, it may be hard for you to get out of the way.
+Your canine companion’s safety is the most important thing to consider during an intense panic attack.
+If your dog begins running around at full speed or moving quickly in any direction, it may be hard for you to get out of the way.

 Try to take hold of your pup so he doesn’t run into furniture, walls, or other obstacles that could cause injury.

 If your dog displays aggression, they may also try to snap at you.
-Your furry friend is extremely frightened or feels threatened by a perceived threat nearby, try not to take this uncharacteristic behavior personally as anxious dogs may react in a totally irrational way.
+If your furry friend is extremely frightened or feels threatened by a perceived threat nearby, try not to take this uncharacteristic behavior personally, as anxious dogs may react in a totally irrational way.

 If this happens, do not attempt to put them in a dog crate or any place where your pet can feel trapped.
 This will make them even more upset and agitated than before the panic attack began.

-It’s important not to punish dogs that are experiencing a panic attack, even if they are being aggressive.
-This can escalate the problem and it could even lead to mental and physical injuries for both your dog and you.
+It’s important not to punish dogs that are experiencing a panic attacks, even if they are being aggressive.
+This can escalate the problem, and it could even lead to mental and physical injuries for both your dog and you.

 If your pet is suffering a panic attack, try to stay calm.
-You can help your dog recover best by remaining quiet and relaxed and continuing to comfort them until the episode passes.
+You can help a dog recover best by remaining quiet and relaxed and continuing to comfort them until the episode passes.

 Here are some helpful techniques you can try to prevent your dog’s panic attack:

-- Create a “safe space” in your house, such as an enclosed dog pen, dog bed or a crate.
+- Create a “safe space” in your house, such as an enclosed dog pen, dog bed, or crate.
 Crate training is a wonderful solution for dogs left alone while dealing with separation anxiety.